Kuratoro/zk.zettel.page/why-different.md

 There are several differences including:

-* <types-of-notes> - The types of notes you include within it
+* The types of notes you include within it (see <types-of-notes>).
+You may be used to writing by topic, or in a linear fashion.
+In the Zettelkasten system, the notes are 'atomic', making them useable in various categories or topics.
-* The way you write the notes
+* The way you write the notes.
+The focus is on making high-quality notes that are future-proof[^future].
-* The emphasis is on linking notes/ideas together
+* The emphasis on linking notes/ideas together (see <linking>).
+Linking ties the notes together so they become more useful.

+See <other-uses> for related systems.

+[^future]: Future-proof - notes that you will understand in the future without needing the same context in which you wrote them: https://zettelkasten.de/posts/how-to-write-notes-you-can-understand/